bparanj/crystal/programming/iac/docs/next/virtual-host.md

 ```

 In this example:
-- Replace `yourdomain.com` with your actual domain.
+- Replace `yourdomain.com` with your  domain.
-- `localhost:3000` should be replaced with the actual address and port your Puma server is listening on.
+- `localhost:3000` should be replaced with the  address and port your Puma server is listening on.
 If Puma is running on the same machine as Caddy but on a different port (3000 in this example), this setup tells Caddy to forward all requests for `yourdomain.com` to the Puma server.

 This configuration assumes that:
 - Puma is configured and running correctly on the specified port.